truthcoin/www.truthcoin.info/_posts/2019-06-21-consent-of-the-governed.md

 So we have our desired example: of consent being given, despite no interaction between the two parties.
 It was simply conjectured into existence.

-( This concept may help resolve other supposed consent-puzzles: romance [see [here](http://southpark.cc.com/clips/z61jlw/would-that-be-acceptable) and [here](http://www.cc.com/video-clips/jwmvxd/chappelle-s-show-love-contract)], and parenting [ie, "Am I allowed to 'force' my young/naive child, to attend school / practice the piano / learn manners ?", etc.] )
+( This concept may help resolve other supposed consent-puzzles.
+For example **romance** [see [here](http://southpark.cc.com/clips/z61jlw/would-that-be-acceptable) and [here](http://www.cc.com/video-clips/jwmvxd/chappelle-s-show-love-contract)], and **parenting** [ie, "Am I allowed to 'force' my young/naive child, to attend school / practice the piano / learn manners ?", etc.] )

 ## Part 2.
 Consent is Always Known Imperfectly